You’re in New York for the first time ever. You’ve got 72 hours and an appetite for everything. Where do you start?

 A sit-down restaurant from the people behind the legendary smoked fish counter up the street.
 Eating something from Russ & Daughters is a must, and unlike the original store front, here you can have your lox at a table.

-Here’s the move – start on a Saturday morning, walk across the Brooklyn Bridge into Dumbo, continue on to Vinegar Hill House, eat a delicious brunch, send us a thank you email for planning the greatest day ever.
+Here’s the plan – start on a Saturday morning, walk across the Brooklyn Bridge into Dumbo, continue on to Vinegar Hill House, eat a delicious brunch, send us a thank you email for planning the greatest day ever.

 Maybe you’re having dinner at 6:30pm and then seeing Stomp, where you’ll spend three hours sipping whiskey-sodas while paying money to watch people bang trash can lids together.
-Once you’ve recovered, go have a second dinner at 4 Charles - you’re probably not getting in before 11pm anyway.
+Once you’ve recovered, go have a second dinner at 4 Charles in the West Village - you’re probably not getting in before 11pm anyway.
 This small, dark steakhouse is the kind of place you can only find in NYC.
 Get a prime rib, get a burger, get a slice of chocolate pie, and bask in the glory of having finally gotten your night right.

 So you want to go to a restaurant where you won’t find any other tourists?
 How original.
 Luckily NYC is filled with outstanding places where we can guarantee you won’t see dads in cargo shorts.
 One such place is Uncle Boons, which feels like a tiny underground clubhouse, serves some of the best Thai food we’ve ever eaten, and is consistently filled with people who look like they know their sh*t.